Trigger warning:

 In a surprising report last week, “Adult Video News” (AVN)—a major mouthpiece and sponsor of the porn industry, they basically host the “Oscars” but for porn—announced policy changes after they reposted a very insensitive and offensive story about George Floyd on Twitter.

-The CEO of AVN, Tony Rios, shared that the company would be abolishing the “interracial” and “ethnic” categories from their awards show.
+AVN CEO Tony Rios announced the removal of “interracial” and “ethnic” categories from their awards show, signaling a change.
 Likewise, the terms “IR” and “interracial” would be eliminated from their news coverage, effective immediately, according to reports.

 Here’s part of his statement:

-When you compare that response to what Pornhub’s reported response was, it’s easy to see how the massive porn site has a long way to go before their content is actively anti-racist.
+Comparing Pornhub’s reported response to this, it’s clear the site has a long way to go to be actively anti-racist.

 Only tolerated because it’s porn